intanismail/Coursera/GettingAndCleaningData/Project/README.md

 This is a README file for Getting and Cleaning Data Coursera course project.

-Here are the data for the project:
+Below is the link to the data for the project:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 How to run the run_analysis.R script
 ************************************

-1. The data has been downloaded and can be found under Project/data directory.
+1. The data has been downloaded and can be found under /data directory.

-2. Copy this directory to your local directory i.e, Project/data or donwnload the data as mentioned above and unzip it to i.e, Project/data directory.
+2. Copy this directory to your local /data directory or donwnload the data as mentioned above and unzip it to /data directory.

-2. Copy run_analysis.R to the Project directory
+2. Copy run_analysis.R to the same folder where you copy the /data directroy

-3. Set working directory to Project directory in RStudio
+3. Set working directory in RStudio to the same folder where you copy the /data directory and run_analysis.R script

 4. Run run_analysis.R